adner/adner.github.io/_posts/2025-08-31-unicorn-semantic-kernel.markdown

 So, at the depth of the Responses API rabbit hole, it was finally possible to ask the AI to create some short stories about unicorns, some emojis and some nice, bright colors.
 A repo containing this demo, as well as the tweaked forks of the C# OpenAI SDK and Semantic Kernel can be found [here](https://github.com/adner/SemanticKernel_OpenAiResponsesApi).
 Here's the result:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0s08c9sEh3U?si=GN3udxSicLwGs2KA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+It feels like I probably spent way too much time to be able to ask the AI about unicorns, but at least I learned some things about Docker, Transformers and got a chance to dive deeply into the SK and OpenAI .NET codebases. 😄